Ereiarrus/ComplementsBotPy/README.md

 - !ignorebots - ignores users whose name ends in 'bot' for random complement;
   this is the case by default
 - !unignorebots - undo ignorebots; by default, bots are ignored.
+- !disablecommandcomplement - ComplementsBot will no longer send out complements when a viewer uses the !complement command; by default, this is off
+- !enablecommandcomplement - undoes !disablecommandcomplement; this is the default

 ## About bot and me